Shnitselon/VIRL-Shell-2G/README.md

 CloudShell's Cloud Providers shells provide L2 or L3 connectivity between resources and/or Apps [remove "and/or Apps" if router].

 ### VIRL Shell
-VIRL Shell provides you with connectivity and management capabilities such as device discovery and power management for the resource.
+VIRL Shell provides you with apps deployment and management capabilities.

 For more information on the device, see the vendor's official product documentation.